JuliaLinearAlgebra/MatrixDepot.jl/doc/properties.rst

 Groups are lists of matrix names and we use them to categorize matrices in Matrix Depot.
 The list below shows all the predefined groups in Matrix Depot and we can extend this list by defining new groups.
+Group names are noted as symbols, e.g. `:symmetric`.

 Predefined Groups
 -----------------